Events from Jul 63 to Dec 63

-Dalek Four is less identifiable.
-It has sloping neck-rods like Dalek Three and it has a bolt in the rear skirt panel like Dalek One however this one is painted over and appears paler.
-One noticeable feature is that the gun and arm’s ball-joints protrude more than usual.
+Dalek Four is less identifiable although one noticeable feature is that the gun and arm’s ball-joints protrude more than usual.
 There is a slight lift at the front of the lower collar and the screw beneath the arm-box is further from the centre than its corresponding gun-box screw.
+It also has flat topped neck rods.
 Aside from these minor clues, it is often easier to identify Dalek Four using a process of elimination.

 The Daleks on Set

 The four props were originally fitted with fixed castors, affording them a relative limited range of movement.
-After episode two was recorded an effort was made to address this, so the props were sent back to Shawcraft and a new set of wheels was fitted.
+After episode two was recorded an effort was made to address this, so the props were sent back to Shawcraft on 25th November and a new set of wheels were fitted.
 From episode three onwards, the props are considerably more mobile, able to performing spins on the spot.
 Michael Summerton, one of the operators, was sent to Shawcraft to take part in manoeuvrability tests.7